-8.4 A community centre can be defined as a physical resource.
-This acts as a focal point for activities run by communities coming together as a result of a common

-- 8.5 There are numerous community centres in urban and rural Medway (as shown in Figure 8.3), which are operated by different organisations, mainly within the voluntary sector.
+- 8.4 A community centre can be defined as a physical resource.
+This acts as a focal point for activities run by communities coming together as a result of a common interest or because they live nearby.
+Centres provide a meeting place for local interest clubs. - 8.5 There are numerous community centres in urban and rural Medway (as shown in Figure 8.3), which are operated by different organisations, mainly within the voluntary sector.
 Medway Council is responsible for the management of four local community centres across Medway.
 The four operated by Medway Council are (i) Chattenden Community Centre (ii) Hook Meadow Community Centre (iii) White Road Community Centre (iv) Woodside Community Centre. - 8.6 An informal review of the quality of the facilities and buildings were carried out in 2006 as part of consideration on the cost effectiveness of each site.
 Funding was sought to update the buildings and ensure that the sites were safe and secure.
 None of these centres are financially self-sustaining but they do generate an income.